Powerlearnproject/se-day1-assignment-MuigaiEzekiel/README.md

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.
+Referst the practice to the practice of designing and refining prompts to effectively interact with language models.
+Optimizes Model Performance.
+Effective prompts help language models generate more accurate and useful responses, improving overall interaction quality.
+Enhances User Experience.
+Well-designed prompts lead to clearer and more relevant outputs, making interactions with the model more productive and satisfying.
+Supports Diverse Applications: Tailoring prompts to specific tasks or domains enhances the model's utility in various applications, from content creation to customer support.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.